Cinode-Labs/api/ui-extensions/configuration.md

 # Extensions configuration

-The extensions configuration is written in JSON and declares what parts of Cinode you want to extend, and where your integration is hosted.
+The extensions configuration is the entry point to Cinode extensions.
+It's written in JSON and declares what parts of Cinode you want to extend, and how to communicate with your implementation.

 The JSON configuration is located under the `Extensibility` tab on your app's registration page.

-## Schema
+## Base configuration

-> This schema is available in as a JSONSchema: [schema.json](schema.json).
+> This schema is also available as a JSONSchema - [schema.json](schema.json).

 The configuration structure declares what extension points you want to extend, and how they are extended.